johnsweeney25/TensorScope/README.md

 #### Checking if model is training properly
 Use `compute_gradient_pathology`
 - What it tells you: Are gradients vanishing or exploding
-- When to use: First diagnostic when training fails
+- When to use: First check when training fails
 - Warning signs: `num_vanishing > 10` or `num_exploding > 5` layers
 - Example scenario: Model loss stuck, accuracy not improving